 1. Swing Speed

-Let's start with the biggest one: swing speed.
-This is the a measurement of how fast the clubhead is moving when it strikes the ball.
+Let’s start with the biggest one: swing speed.
+This is a measurement of how fast the clubhead is moving when it strikes the ball.
 The faster you can swing the club, the more energy you transfer to the ball, and the farther it will go.
 Think of it like a simple physics equation - more speed equals more distance.
 This is why you see professional golfers generating seemingly effortless power, a huge part of their training is dedicated to maximizing how efficiently they rotate their bodies to create a fast, powerful swing while staying in balance.

 2. Quality of Strike (Solid Contact)